Tom’s Cycle Touring & Bikepacking Kit List

 Drybags For Panniers

-I always have a big pile of roll-top drybags between 2l and 20l capacity, which I add to as the oldest ones wear out.
-I use them to organise gear inside panniers, seat packs, etc. The longest-lasting have been made by SealLine (direct / Amazon), Sea To Summit and Alpkit.
-The oldest SealLine ones have been going strong for 10 years (it’s the same company as MSR & Therm-a-Rest).
+I have a big pile of roll-top drybags between 2l and 20l capacity, which I add to as the oldest ones wear out.
+I use them to organise and selectively waterproof gear inside my luggage.
+The longest-lasting are from SealLine (direct / Amazon) and Sea To Summit.
+The SealLine ones have been going strong for 11 years.

 Plastic carrier bags work too.